 Undo is a function performed to reverse the action of an earlier action.
-For example, you may mistakenly delete text in a word processor, but can use the undo function to undo that deletion.
-Some software programs may also have the capability of performing multiple undo's.
+For example, the undo function can undo deleted text in a word processor.
+Some software programs may also have the capability of performing multiple undo actions.

-In the above picture is an example of how undo is similar to an eraser in the real world.
-Like an eraser, if you were to write or draw something and made a mistake you could erase (undo) the mistake.
+The image above shows how the undo function is similar to an eraser in the real world.
+Like an eraser, if you were to write or draw something and made a mistake, you could erase (undo) the mistake.

-Note: If you make changes and then close the document or program any changes that were made earlier cannot be undone.
+If you make changes and then close the document or program, any changes that were made earlier cannot be undone.

 What is the keyboard shortcut for undo?